Funkabwehr: Purpose

-Status and Liaison
+Status and liaison

 Introduction

 The Funkabwehr developed out of the (Horchdienst) or Listening Service, which was the German interwar radio intelligence and interception service, that was later expanded by the Funkabwehr, the Luftwaffe and the General der Nachrichtenaufklärung, early in the war, until by 1942, each service had an independent interception organisation.
-The Funkabwehr was an independent organisation whose head office was the department of Oberkommando der Wehrmacht, specifically the OKW/WNV/FU.
+The Funkabwehr was an independent organisation whose head office was the department of the Oberkommando der Wehrmacht, specifically the OKW/WNV/FU.

 The Funkabwehr consisted of three groups.